Small Church Employees Software

-The first step in complying with the Internal Revenue Code is to understand how the code classifies ministers, employees and contractors.
-The proper classification is very important because of the different tax laws that affect each category.
+The first step in complying with the Internal Revenue Code is understanding how the code classifies ministers, employees, and contractors.
+The proper classification is essential because of the different tax laws that affect each category.
 Church Employees Software.
 Most churches will have at least some personnel in each of three separate categories:

 1. Minister employees

 - Do ministers receive special tax treatment?

 - Who is considered a minister for tax purposes?

 - Is a part-time youth/music minister considered a minister for tax purposes?

 - Do non-minister church employees receive special tax treatment?

 - Can the church choose to treat an employee as an independent contractor?